There are so many solid reasons to avoid family names.

-Choosing a name from your family tree can be great – it simples up the process of finding the right name, and it will doubtless please the honoree.
+Make no mistake, choosing a name from your family tree can be great.
+It simplifies the process of finding the right name, and it will doubtless please the honoree.
 There’s a built-in story for your child, too, one that connects her to earlier generations.

 But it isn’t for everyone, and there are some excellent reasons to forgo the family name and start fresh.

 The pressure can be considerable, especially if the traditions are long-standing, or others in your generation have already embraced family names.

 I love this quote from Swistle:… traditions end up being most pleasing and least burdensome when they’re FLEXIBLE.

 And this list of ways to name a baby after someone without actually using that person’s name might be helpful.

 But there are equally good reasons to avoid family names, and start fresh, with a name that you and your partner choose.

 Here are eight signs that it might be time to forget the family names.

 8. NOT EVERY NAME IS READY FOR REVIVAL